ARMmbed/mbed-os-5-docs/docs/advanced/exporters.md

 `mbed export -i [IDE] --update-packs`

-You should include the changes to `index.json` in your PR that adds support for the new target.
+You should include the changes to `index.json` in the PR that adds support for the new target.